aravindpa/firefox-dev/README.md

 ```

 Then, to fetch the source code for the latest release of Firefox Developer
 Edition, we have a convenient script.
+It looks up information about the latest
+release, checks to see if you already have the latest source, and downloads the
-It also updates the version and release
+tarball if you don't.
+It also updates the version and release numbers in the
-numbers in the spec file.
-Mozilla releases updates just about every day, so
+spec file, and adds an entry to the spec file's changelog section.
+Mozilla
-always run this script to make sure you have the very latest source code.
+releases updates pretty often, so always run this script to make sure you have
+the very latest source code.

 ``` bash
 ./GET_SOURCE.bash